 Many brands have been able to tap into these possibilities by using hashtags to launch major campaigns around the world.

-An example is Coca-Cola’s #ShareACoke hashtag became a viral hashtag campaign and is still promoted by the brand. #HereToCreate hashtag by Adidas is another hashtag campaign that expanded the brands reach within the relevant target audience of sports enthusiasts.
+An example is Coca-Cola’s #ShareACoke hashtag that became a viral hashtag campaign and is still promoted by the brand. #HereToCreate hashtag by Adidas is another hashtag campaign that expanded the brand’s reach within the relevant target audience of sports enthusiasts.

-You can get people to reach out to you and buy your product or service because one hashtag you included in your post made it appear on their Instagram feed or explore page.
+You can get people to reach out to you and buy your product or service with your hashtag.
+Because including it in your posts make them appear on users Instagram feed or explore page.

 The earlier you begin to take advantage of hashtags on Instagram, the better for your business.

-For more ways of how you can use hashtags to promote your business on Instagram and other platforms register for our 90% digital marketing course and get all the strategies you can start implementing to grow your business online.
+For more ways on how you can use hashtags to promote your business on Instagram and other platforms, register for our 90% practical digital marketing course and get all the strategies you need to start growing your business online.